The Mandurah and Peel region offers some breathtaking scenery amongst the many forests, parks and rivers.

 Kitty's Gorge Walk Trail is a beauitufl walk accessible from the historic town of Jarrahdale, an idea day trip from Perth.
 The trail follows the Serpentine River and Gooralong Brook and passes impressive granite outcrops and the Brook's many waterfalls.
 It has steep loose sections and uneven ground, so require a degree of fitness and can be accessed from the carpark opposite the cemetary or in the National Park.
 Find out more.

-Byford Hills Walk Trail
+Macora Walk Trail

 Distance: 1.6km | Time: 40 minutes | Difficulty: Moderate

 The Macora Walk Trail in the Byford Hills begins adjacent to a winter / spring creek and waterfall which has been named Marcora Falls (pronounced Marcoray).
 The steep slopes and divisive gullies of this area are home to a rich diversity of flora and fauna.
 The granite outcrops are believed to be the oldest rock known to man, over 400 million years old.
 Find out more.

 The Falls Walk Trail is a 400m walk from the Serpentine Falls carpark.
 The walk is basically a gravel road which is not accessible to vehicles, and leads to a viewing platform for the Falls.
 There is also access to the Serpentine Falls from the viewing platform.
 The walk takes you through bush surroundings, with rocky outcrops.
 The carpark has toilets, barbecues, tables and shaded areas.
 Find out more.